-Some flowers possess all these parts, others are deficient in some of them; but the stamens and the pistils are both essential, and to be found in all, either in flowers on the same plant, or in different individual flowers of the same species, on separate plants.
+Some flowers possess all these parts, others are deficient in some of them; but the chives or the pointals, or both, are essential, and to be found in all, either in flowers on the same plant, or in different on separate plants.
 I shall give you as clear a description of these several parts as I possibly can, to enable you to distinguish them at first sight.

-The cup, empalement, or CALYX (Pl.
-I. a), is that outer part of the flower, formed of one or more green or yellowish-green leaves, sustaining the coralla, and enclosing it entirely, before it expands; as you may remark in the Rose and Geranium, the latter of which I have sketched for an illustration.
-The calyx is either
+The cup, empalement, or calyx (a) is that outer part of the flower, formed of one or more green, or yellowish green leaves, sustaining the corolla at the bottom, and enclosing it entirely, before it expands, as you may remark in the Rose and Geranium, the latter of which I have sketched for an illustration.
+The empalement is either

-A cup, as in the polyanthus fig. 95 a l
+A cup, as in the polyanthus;

-A fence or involucrum, as in the hemlock 96
+A fence, as in the hemlock or carrot;

-A catkin, as in the hazel 97
+A catkin, as in the willow or hazle;

-A sheath, as in the daffodil 98
+A sheath, as in the narcissus;

-A husk, as in the oat and the grasses
+A husk, as in oats, wheat, or grasses;

-A veil or calyptra+, as in mosses
+A veil, as in mosses;

-A curtain, as in mushrooms 101 1
+A cap, as in mushrooms.

-The blossom, petals, or COROLLA (Pl.
-I. b) is that beautifully-coloured part of a flower, which first draws the attention, and is commonly regarded as the flower itself; but botanists, more strict in their definitions, appropriate the term flower to the composition of the whole of the fructification, except the fruit, of which the corolla is only a part.
+The blossoms, petals, or corolla (b) is that beautiful, coloured part of a flower, which first draws the attention, and is regarded by common eyes as the flower itself; but botanists, more strict in their definitions, appropriate that term to the composition of the whole of the fructification, of which the corolla is only a part.